Stability Ball Push-Up

 How to Perform

-4. Powerfully push through your hands to extend your elbows and return to the starting plank position.
+3. Exhale and press through palms to extend arms and return to starting position.

 Coaching Tips